top of page

 An example why this is important was during the Covid-19 viral outbreak.
 Many nations had to wait for the vaccine to be produced by a foreign country until they were able to receive their own supply that unnecessarily endangered their lives.
 It would have been better if the vaccine was mass-produced in every nation once it was determined that it was effective against the virus.

-The global effort for every nation to become more self-reliant in themselves will take some time.
+However, this proposed United Nations resolution for every nation to become self-reliant will take some time.
 Perhaps, 5-10 years for large economies, and 10-15 years for smaller-sized nations.
 The first year alone will consist of the planning and preparation necessary to make various business deals and arrangements regarding manufacturing concerns and supply chain issues.
 Cooperation is needed here between businesses and governments to ensure success of the multi-year effort.

-The eventual restriction of world trade by the international community that requires all nations to be self-reliant will enable countries to "live within their means" while maintaining manageable growth that is sustainable in the long term.
-The result of this effort will be that developed markets wouldn't be dependent upon foreign goods/services, and emerging markets wouldn't become artificially stimulated through excessive exporting.
+Reducing world trade will enable nations to "live within their means" while maintaining manageable growth that is sustainable in the long term.
+This is beneficial in that developed markets wouldn't be dependent upon foreign goods (or lose jobs through outsourcing), and emerging market economies wouldn't be artificially stimulated through excessive exporting.

 bottom of page